 The contest is open for students of Arts institutes and colleges.
 Submitted works must show the artist’s interpretation of the main topic in any style, from figurative painting to abstraction.
 The competition will accept painted canvases, drawings, watercolours or gouache on paper, as well as printed graphics.
 Works entered in the competition should present an artistic interpretation of the stated theme executed in any style from the figurative to the abstract.
 The final exhibition will be an outdoor display of photographic copies of the artworks in the center of Moscow.

 The prize-winning artworks from the Takeda.
 ART/HELP.
-Expanding the Limits of the Visible competition will be on display to the public during the second half of May, and the competition winners will be awarded a trip to Moscow to attend the gala opening of the finalists’ exhibition.
+Pushing the Limits of the Visible competition will be on display to the public during the second half of May, and the competition winners will be awarded a trip to Moscow to attend the gala opening of the finalists’ exhibition.
 The award ceremony will take place on 19 May 2021.

 Electronic application forms for the competition are available online at until 10 April 2021 inclusive.
 Applications must include information about the artist (photo and brief biography), a short commentary on the works and an electronic image (1200 x 1800 pixels).
 Any questions about how to fill in the application form may be directed to: email@example.com.